Contract grading: Advantages

-Contract grading can enable the student to progress at his or her own pace; additionally, contract grading emphasizes learning and reduces grade competition by shifting student and teacher attention away from the result of an assignment or course and towards the processes or habits that necessarily result in academic and intellectual growth.[7]
+Contract grading can enable the student to progress at his or her own pace; additionally, contract grading emphasizes learning and reduces grade competition by shifting student and teacher attention away from the result of an assignment or course and towards the processes or habits that necessarily result in academic and intellectual growth.
+Research indicates that contract grading can increase students motivation and engagement while providing transparency in expectations.
 Systems of this style also encourage a cooperative learning process.
 By requiring instructor and student to work jointly, emphasis is added on the desires of the student and the goals he or she wishes to accomplish.
 According to Bucknell University, contract grading "facilitates the development of a partnership learning environment in which students are likely to retain more information, make better use of information, and be more highly motivated to learn than in teacher-directed learning environments."
 Due to the freedom allowed by the system, time management skills are acquired and exercised.
-Labor based grading contacts are seen as more fair than conventional grading contracts because course grades are determined by the amount of labor done by students and not influenced by knowledge the students had prior to the course.
+Labor based grading contracts are seen as more fair than conventional grading contracts because course grades are determined by the amount of labor done by students and not influenced by knowledge the students had prior to the course.
+Further research argues that with support from institutions and teaching communities, it may be easier to implement grading contracts as an alternative approach with higher levels of success.

+Contract grading has been shown to reduce stress and anxiety and it has increased students ability to focus and improve on their schoolwork.
+Students are often tense about what grade they may get but once they hear contract grading they are able to focus on their effort and not so much on making everything right.
+In Spring of 2022, 88% of contract grading students agreed they understood expectations compared to 76.8% of conventional students.
+Similar, though smaller, differences appeared in Fall 2021.
+Students in contract grading courses reported lower levels of grade-related stress and anxiety.
+In both semesters, fewer contract grading students reported high stress, while more reported low stress compared to students in conventional grading courses.

 Removing racism from the classroom

-Labor-based grading contacts are seen as more fair than conventional grading contracts because course grades are determined by the amount of labor done by students and not influenced by knowledge the students had prior to the course.
+Labor-based grading contracts are seen as more fair than conventional grading contracts because course grades are determined by the amount of labor done by students and not influenced by knowledge the students had prior to the course.
 Labor-based grading contracts seek to mitigate racial disparities in grading outcomes.
 A student's grade under a labor-based grading contract is solely determined by the work the student puts into the course rather than their prior knowledge of the subject.
 Evaluating a student's performance in the course based on knowledge alone can lead to racially disparate outcomes.
-It is important to note that only labor-based grading contracts achieve this; because hybrid contracts require a standard of quality, they are still susceptible to said disparities.
+Only labor-based grading contracts achieve this; because hybrid contracts require a standard of quality, they are still susceptible to disparities.

 Disadvantages

-Contract grading could be viewed as threatening to students who have relied upon structured grading processes.
-Increased responsibility may cause anxiety for students expecting more common approaches.
-In addition to concerns for the individual student, contract grading is largely dependent upon implementation by the instructor.
-An instructor may, through this grading system, cause students to take on greater responsibility for learning and success while simultaneously restricting freedom.
-Contract grading systems are susceptible to paternalism on the part of the instructor.
-Whereas the students take on the responsibility of choosing assignments, they may not also actively determine expectations.